SHASHWAT-MISHRA-997/Url-to-Article-Extractor/README.md

 # License :
-This project is licensed under the Apace 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apace-2.0 License - see the LICENSE file for details.

 # 🤝 Contributing :
 I welcome contributions!
 If you want to help improve this project, feel free to submit a pull request or open an issue.